-I am delighted to have had this painting accepted into the Royal Watercolour Society competition and to have been awarded ‘The Artist Prize’ for 2023.
+I was delighted to have had this painting accepted into the Royal Watercolour Society competition and to have been awarded ‘The Artist Prize’ for 2023.

-This year’s selectors are Laura Freeman (Chief Art Critic of The Times), Jill Leman PRWS, Christie Bird RWS and Charles Williams RWS.
+The selectors were Laura Freeman (Chief Art Critic of The Times), Jill Leman PRWS, Christie Bird RWS and Charles Williams RWS.

 For my solo show at Long and Ryle Gallery in Pimlico, writer Lucy Scholes provided this inciteful essay